-In fiscal 2018, revenue began to recover in this region, increasing to \$186 million, due to an increase in coring operations.
-In fiscal 2019, revenue increased by 5% to \$196 million, due to increased activity in both coring and percussive operations in the region.
-In fiscal 2020, revenue was up 5% at \$205 million due to growth in market share in the U.S. operations.
+In fiscal 2020, revenue was up 5% compared to the same period last year at \$205 million due to growth in market share in the U.S. operations.
 In fiscal 2021, revenue increased by 20% to \$248 million due to the strong pickup in junior activity and seniors/intermediates expanding existing programs in calendar 2021.
+In fiscal 2022, revenue increased by 48% to \$367 million.
+The growth is attributed to the Company's positioning in a busy market accompanied by a favourable pricing environment.